jarviscanada/jarvis_data_eng_PayalGupta/README.md

 # Payal Gupta .
 Jarvis Consulting

 I am a Results-driven individual who is passionate about software development.
-I have more than 2 years of experience in the insurance/financial industry as a Quality Assurance Analyst, this experience helped me to build an analytical, detail-oriented mindset and also exposed me to the work culture and methodologies followed in large-scale industry.
-While I was completing my Bachelor in Computer Science Engineering I could help a non-profit organization by developing their website which helped them to raise funds, this made me more passionate about this field.
-Since then I have worked on front-end projects using JavaScript, HTML/CSS.
-Due to my curious personality, I kept on learning the latest technologies like Cloud services(AWS and GCP) side by side.
-While working in Jarvis I worked on the industry-related application using technologies like Java, Maven, Docker, SQL, Bash, REST API.
+While working in Jarvis I worked on industry-related applications using technologies like Java, SQL, Bash, Maven, Docker, REST API.
+I have more than two years of experience in the insurance/financial industry as an IT professional, this experience helped me to build an analytical, detail-oriented mindset and also exposed me to the work culture and methodologies followed in large-scale industry.
+During my Computer Science Engineering degree, I could help a non-profit organization by developing their website that helped them to raise funds, which made me more passionate about this field.
+Since then I have worked on front-end projects using JavaScript, HTML/CSS as well as back-end projects using Java, Python, and SQL.
+Due to my curiosity, I learned the latest technologies like Cloud services(AWS and GCP) along with work.
 Through my passion to help others by improving existing methods and enthusiasm to learn new emerging technologies, I will be a great asset to the team and will also be excited about the new upcoming opportunities.

 ## Skills